 Ryo Yamaguchi, a 2003 UIUC graduate (Psychology/Creative Writing), is the author of The Refusal of Suitors, published by Noemi Press.
 His poetry has appeared in journals such as Denver Quarterly, The Bennington Review, and Gulf Coast, among others.
 He also regularly reviews books for outlets such as Michigan Quarterly Review and NewPages.
 He lives in Seattle, where he works at Wave Books.

-The Carr Reading Series is made possible by a generous gift from benefactors Robert J. and Katherin Carr.
-All Carr Series events are free and open to the public.
+The Robert J. Carr Visiting Authors Series is made possible by a generous gift from benefactors Robert J. and Katherin Carr.
+All events in the series are free and open to the public.